exercism/c/exercises/practice/linked-list/.approaches/circular-doubly-linked-list/content.md

 The `list_destroy` function sets a `node` variable to the list `head`.
 The `while` loop will iterate if the `node` variable is not `NULL`.
-If the `head` is already `NULL`, then the list is empty, the loop will not execute, and no node will be deleted.
+If the `head` is already `NULL`, then the list is empty, the loop will not execute, and no node will be destroyed.

 ```c
 void list_destroy(struct list *list)